raghudotcc/simply-jekyll/README.md

 ## What is different?

-- Markdown is fully-compatible with Obsidian (including Latex delimiters !)
+- Markdown is fully-compatible with Obsidian (including Latex delimiters!)
 - There are now only notes (no blog posts).
 - There are cosmetic changes (ADHD-friendly code highlighting, larger font, larger page)
 - Code is now correctly indented
-- Wikilinks, but also alt-text wikilinks (with transclusion !) are usable.
+- Wikilinks, but also alt-text wikilinks (with transclusion!) are usable.

 ## How do I use this?